kensanata/spellcasters/Agrimach.md

 they’ve turned into bandits, knowing that they’ll be protected by Agrimach when push comes to shove.

-### Treasure

-The *amulet of treading softly* turns its wearer invisible to the undead as long as they hold their breath.

 ### The Book of the Dead

 **Aura of fear** (1) affects one victim within 30ft; they must save